mondoohq/docs/docs/mql/resources/core-pack/README.md

 id: core.pack
 sidebar_label: Core Resource Pack
 displayed_sidebar: MQL
-description: The Core pack provides basic MQL resources that let you query and assess the security.
+description: The Core pack provides basic MQL resources that let you query and assess the security of assets in your infrastructure.
 ---

 # Mondoo Core Resource Pack Reference

+The Core pack provides basic MQL resources that let you query and assess the security of assets in your infrastructure.

-In this pack:
+Resources included in this pack:

 | ID                        | DESCRIPTION                                              |
 | ------------------------- | -------------------------------------------------------- |